From a reputation management perspective, it’s time to take IT security seriously – before it puts you out of business.

 The weekend news was dominated by a new worldwide malware breakout, hitting vulnerable computers around the world with ransomware.
 Affected users received messages along the lines of “Your data has been encrypted, pay us money for the decryption key”.

-Today, almost every business is a digital business.
-Therefore, small businesses are hit particularly hard by viruses, ransomware and the like.
-These are companies who generally lack the necessary IT skills, or awareness – yet still rely on technology to keep their business running – and need to think about their reputation.
+Today, almost every business is digital.
+Therefore, small businesses are hit particularly hard by viruses, ransomware, and the like.
+These companies generally lack the necessary IT skills or awareness – yet still rely on technology to keep their business running – and need to think about their reputation.

-Anyone whose computer – or network – or train system, for that matter – was infected by the virus will have found themselves offline while they spent several hours, at the very least, working out how to restore their operating system and essential files, and remove the malware from their computer(s).
+Anyone whose computer – or network – or train system, for that matter – was infected by the virus will have found themselves offline.
+At the same time, they spent several hours, at the very least, working out how to restore their operating system and essential files and remove the malware from their computer(s).

 Why?
 Because for any business that accepts (and stores) its customers’ credit card numbers, or any other sensitive data, admitting that your data has been compromised is probably the worst thing you can do.